typicode/katon/README.md

 Close your terminal and go to `http://app.ka`.

-Open a text editor and try to make some changes to the code (Katon uses [nodemon](https://github.com/remy/nodemon) to monitor changes).
+Open a text editor and try to make some changes to the code (katon uses [nodemon](https://github.com/remy/nodemon) to monitor changes).

 Reboot and go to `http://app.ka/`.